guzmajo/PROYECTO-2-DATACLEANING-MYSQL/README.md

     4. Normalize the payment method column.
     5. Convert to date the order_date column
     6. Round decimals of the item_cost column to integers
-    7. Insert orders into a table
+    7. Insert orders into a table.

 5. Create the stripe payment table from the raw data
     1. Check how the data comes